 With October being the "Month of The Rosary," I thought it fitting to publish an introduction to the Rosary.

-The Rosary is a heavenly gift given to us by the Blessed Virgin Mary to her faithful servant St. Dominic in 1214, who was instructed by Our Lady to recite the Rosary daily for the conversion of the Albigensian heretics in southern France.
+The Rosary is a heavenly gift given to us by the Blessed Virgin Mary to her faithful servant St. Dominic in 1214, who was instructed by Our Lady to recite the Rosary daily for the conversion of the Albigensian heretics in Southern France.
 Through St. Dominic's preaching and propagation, it was introduced to the Church as a new daily form of prayer for all Catholics to recite.

 Saint Dominic understood the negative influence of the Albigensian heretics, and responded to it by withdrawing into the forest near Toulouse to pray unceasingly for three days and nights; weeping and inflicting harsh penances upon himself to appease God's anger.
 The penances were so extreme that St. Dominic fell into a coma.
-It was at this point that the Blessed Mother appeared to him with three angels.
-Our Blessed Mother informed St. Dominic that the best weapon in this type of spiritual warfare, the weapon that the Holy Trinity wanted him to use to reform the world, was Mary's Psalter.
+It was at this point that the Blessed Mother appeared to him with three angels and informed St. Dominic that the best weapon in this type of spiritual warfare, the weapon that the Holy Trinity wanted him to use to convert the world, was Mary's Psalter.
 Our Lady instructed St. Dominic, "If you want to reach these hardened souls and win them over to God, preach my Psalter."
 At this point St. Dominic arose, comforted and burning with zeal for the conversion of sinners, headed straight for the cathedral to preach on the Holy Rosary.
-Saint Dominic did so in such a fervent and compelling manner, that almost everyone at Toulouse renounced their false beliefs and embraced the Rosary.
+Saint Dominic did so in such a fervent and compelling manner that almost everyone at Toulouse renounced their false beliefs and embraced the Rosary.
 In a very short time, a great improvement was seen in the area as people began leading Christian lives and gave up their former bad habits.

 St. Louis De Montfort, another of Our Blessed Mother's servants chosen in the seventeenth century to propagate the Rosary, wrote the book, The Secret of The Rosary.
 It is a "must read" book for anyone who is serious about the Rosary and its recitation.